codedoc7/Visualizing-using-Gapminder/README.md

 - Find out the avg life expectancy per country & per continent
 - Used plotly express which is the more advanced library for data visualization
 - plot data per year with frame to frame changing with avg life
-- Finally display data in each specific country on earth using plotly animating feature in both projection - natural shape(ellipsoid) & orthograpic
+- Finally display data of each country on earth using plotly feature in both projection - natural shape(ellipsoid) & orthograpic